nithinyell/iOS-Important-Questions/MustRead.md

 ## sync-async
 - Sync: The thread that initiated that operation will wait for the task to finish before continuing.
 - Async: thread will not wait for the completion.
-# Design Patterns TO DO - creational - structural - behaviour - decorator - observer
+# Design Patterns TO DO - creational - structural - behavior - decorator - observer
 [MVC](#MVC)

 [Singleton](#Singleton)
 ## MVC
-MVC stands for Model-View-Controller, and it is a widely used design pattern for architecting software applications.
+MVC stands for Model-View-Controller, and it is a widely used design pattern for architecture of software applications.
 In iOS development, the MVC pattern is commonplace and many of Apple's frameworks are built around it.

 The MVC pattern is made up of three main objects: the Model, the View, and the Controller.